Why are gambling licences so important?

 What are Blacklisted casinos?

-Unlicensed casinos that carry out dubious business practices and lack financial transparency continue to pop up from time to time.
-As soon as rogue online operators are identified, they are blacklisted by international authorities who are working constantly to eradicate illegal sites.
+Unlicensed casinos that carry out dubious business practices and lack financial transparency continue to pop up occasionally.
+As soon as rogue online operators are identified, they are blacklisted by international authorities who are constantly working to eradicate illegal sites.

-The global cooperation of national gambling commissions leverages legitimate igaming suppliers, systems support and financial institutions to effectively shut down these operations.
+The global cooperation of national gambling commissions leverages legitimate igaming suppliers, systems support and financial institutions to shut down these operations effectively.
 The commissions also maintain public access portals of Blacklisted casinos that players can review prior to making any commitments.

 Licensed to thrive.
 Canada’s new roadmap toward creating a player and community-safe gambling industry that gives Canadians access to many of the best online casinos in the world is being driven by strategic partnerships between the gaming authorities and top global operators.